-The fluctuations in Surge's revenue and net earnings from quarter to quarter are primarily caused by increases in production volumes, changes in realized commodity prices and the related impact on royalties, and realized and unrealized gains or losses on derivative instruments.
-The increases in production from the second quarter of 2013 through the current quarter are due to Surge's successful drilling program, as well as corporate and asset acquisitions over that period.
+The fluctuations in Surge's revenue and net earnings from quarter to quarter are primarily caused by changes in production volumes, changes in realized commodity prices and the related impact on royalties, and realized and unrealized gains or losses on derivative instruments.
+The change in production from the third quarter of 2013 through the current quarter are due to Surge's successful drilling program, as well as corporate and asset acquisitions over that period combined with a recent disposition in the second quarter of 2015.
 Please refer to the Financial and Operating Results section and other sections of this MD&A for detailed discussions on variations during the comparative quarters and to Surge's previously issued interim and annual MD&A for changes in prior quarters.